Anmol-Sharma/URL_CLASSIFICATION_SYSTEM/README.md

 Python script to produce training dataset after doing feature extraction and storing it in a binary file named Training_Data.pkl as defined above.

 #####	Testing_Phase.py
-Python script which take as input a url and then classify it where Safe or Unsafe after training the algorith on the training dataset values.
+Python script which take as input a url and then classify it where Safe or Unsafe after training the algorithm on the training dataset values.